HephaestusVision/hephaestus/team.md

 ## Journal of Meetings and Decisions ##

-- 2012-08-29 Wed - Hal and Chris met with Patrick for initial project meeting
+-   **2012-08-29** Wed - Hal and Chris met with Patrick for initial project meeting

-- 2012-08-29 Wed - Hal, Chris, Frank met to organize team.
+-   **2012-08-29** Wed - Hal, Chris, Frank met to organize team.

+-   **2012-09-05** Wed - Hal, Chris, Frank, Patrick met.
+(Chris was late to the meeting.)

+    Before Patrick arrived

+    -   Review differences with C++ and Java

+    Once Patrick  arrived

+    -   Discussed User stories and made changes to third user story
+    -   Discus basics on graphics and polygon options for 3d display
+    -   Discus Midas platform as the server.
+Wiki is available on midasplatform.org
+    -   Discus using Apache 2 license.
+It handles patents and is for open and commercial use.

+    After Patrick left

+    -   Mapped out processes: Kinect - Laptop - cloud - server - cloud - device
+    -   Discussed alternatives and stated that we would look up other options.
+    -   Discuss jobs over the next few days

+    To Do:

+    -   Hal: Barebones QT + VTK application, put in repository.
+Check out Midas.
+    -   Chris: Keep working on kinect with PC, and look for open source sdk.
+Create a progamatic interface (set of functions and classes) for getting the mesh. from the GUI application.
+    -   Me: Write up functional Spec, and get caught up on Git and C++.

+* * *

 [back to main page](./)